-Understanding Prediabetes or Borderline Sugar – As the name defines, Prediabetes or borderline sugar is the condition when your blood sugar reaches an alarming level.
+Understanding Prediabetes or Borderline Sugar – As the name defines, Prediabetes or borderline sugar is a state when your blood sugar reaches the alarming level.
 At this stage, you are not diagnosed as diabetic but the blood glucose level is high enough to lead to type 2 diabetes, in case if the condition is not managed.

 The problem arises when your body is not effectively producing or respond to insulin hormone which causes an increase in blood glucose higher than normal level.
 According to American Diabetes Associations, about 10 to 23% of prediabetic people may have the chance to develop type 2 diabetes (T2D) in approximately 5 years of time.

 A prediabetic person has a higher risk of various health issues like stroke or heart attack.
 Alone in the U.S, 86 million people over the age of 20 are diagnosed to be prediabetic.
-There is a need to manage and treat prediabetes or borderline sugar before it causes serious health problems or precedes type 2 diabetes.
+There is a need to manage and treat the prediabetes or borderline sugar before it causes serious health problems or precede to type 2 diabetes.

 In this article, we are going to discuss all about prediabetes, its symptoms and signs, causes, prevention, complications and management.

 For the beginners’ guide of diabetes mellitus click here.

 The signs or symptoms of Prediabetes or Borderline sugar are not prominent, you can only get full surety after proper diagnostic test of blood sugar level.
 Some of the common tests to check prediabetes are haemoglobin A1c test (HbA1c) and oral glucose tolerance test (OGTT).

 Some of the indicating signs or symptoms of prediabetes are

 - A prediabetic will feel thirsty, frequently and urinate more than normal